mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

   steradian (sr) is a unit of _solid angle_ defined as $m^2/m^2$.
   Both are quantities of dimension one, which also has its own units like one (1) and percent (%).

-There are many more similar examples in the [@ISO80000].
+There are many more similar examples in [@ISO80000].
 For example, _storage capacity_ quantity can be measured in units of one, bit, octet, and byte.

 The above conflicts can't be solved with dimensions, and they yield many safety issues.
 For example,